 MA 14043 COLLEGE ALGEBRA - A study of polynomial, rational, exponential, and logarithmic functions, including graphing techniques, finding zeros, finding inverse and composite functions, and applications of functions.
 Other topics include solving systems of equations and inequalities, basic operations on matrices, and finding determinants.
-Prerequisite: "C" or above in CP 04033 Fundamentals of Algebra II, or ACT math score of 21 or above, or COMPASS math score of 49A or above.
+Prerequisite: "C" or above in CP 04033 Fundamentals of Algebra II, or minimum

+ACT Math 21 or Compass Math 49A or Accuplacer Math 42C.
+Students having an ACT Math 19 or Compass Math 41A or Accuplacer Math 77E may enroll in College Algebra with Review and the corequisite CP 04062 College Algebra Lab.
 Students must earn a "C" or above in College Algebra to receive an associate's degree.
 ACTS equivalent course number is MATH 1103.
-Students having an ACT math score of 19 or above or COMPASS math score of 41A or above may enroll in College Algebra with a co-requisite lab, CP 04062 College Algebra Lab.

-MA 14053 PLANE TRIGONOMETRY - A study of the trigonometric functions, solutions of right triangles, fundamental identities, composite angles, oblique triangles, graphs of the trigonometric functions and inverse trigonometric functions.
-Prerequisite: A "C" or above in MA 14043 College Algebra, or ACT score of 25 or above, or COMPASS score of 70 or above in Algebra, or COMPASS score of 45 or above in College Algebra.
+MA 14053 PLANE TRIGONOMETRY - A study of the trigonometric functions, their graphs, properties and inverses, and applications including verifying trigonometric identities, solving trigonometric equations, solving triangles, polar coordinates, and vectors.
+Prerequisite: "C" or above in MA 14043 College Algebra.
 ACTS equivalent course number is MATH1203.

 MA 14065 PRE-CALCULUS - Includes selected topics from algebra and trigonometry such as functions, polynomial and rational functions, exponential and logarithmic functions, the trigonometric functions, analytic trigonometry, systems of equations and inequalities, sequences and series, and analytic geometry.
 (No credit will be given if the student has already taken College Algebra or Plane Trigonometry.)
-Prerequisite: A "C" or above in MA 14083, Intermediate Algebra, or a "C" or above in CP 04023 Fundamentals of Algebra, or an ACT score of 21 or above, or a COMPASS score of 49 or above in Algebra.
+Prerequisite: "C" or above in CP 04033 Fundamentals of Algebra II, or minimum ACT Math 21 or Compass Math 49A or Accuplacer Math 42C.
 ACTS equivalent course number is MATH1305.

 MA 14123 QUANTITATIVE REASONING - This course includes topics in finance, probability and statistics, and mathematical modeling with emphasis on critical thinking and problem-solving.
 Quantitative Reasoning is designed for students in non-STEM fields not requiring College Algebra.
-Prerequisite: "C" or above in CP 04033 Fundamentals of Algebra I, or a 19 ACT Math score, or a Compass score of 41 or above in Type A Algebra.
+Prerequisite: "C" or above in CP 04033 Fundamentals of Algebra II, or minimum ACT Math 19, or Compass Math 41A or Accuplacer Math 77E.
 Students must earn a "C" or above in the course to earn an Associate of Arts Degree.
 ACTS equivalent course number is MATH 1113.